ember-learn/ember-blog/source/2020-02-28-the-ember-times-issue-137.md

 If you are enjoying the new website and would like to help make all the Ember web properties have a consistent design, please let the Learning Team know on Discord in the #dev-ember-learning channel.

-If you notice anything wrong with the website please also feel free to open an issue in either the [main website repo](https://github.com/ember-learn/ember-website/) or the [styleguide](https://github.com/ember-learn/ember-styleguide) where the components live.
+If you notice anything wrong with the website please also feel free to open an issue in either the [main website repo](https://github.com/ember-learn/ember-website/) or the [styleguide repo](https://github.com/ember-learn/ember-styleguide) where the components live.

 ---